How to Repair Your Mac's Hard Drive

-Unexpected application crashes and disk errors
+- Unexpected application crashes and disk errors

-Corrupted permissions and access to specific files
+- Corrupted access to specific files

-Improper Mac startup
+- Improper Mac startup

-Strange humming, scratching, or clicking noises coming from your hard drive
+- Strange humming, scratching, or clicking noises coming from your hard drive

 Step-by-step hard drive recovery using Disk Utility

-With the help of Disk Utility, you might be able to save a corrupted hard drive.
-But if your drive is totally failing, the best option would be to back up all your data and get a new disk.
+With the help of Disk Utility, you will be able to save a corrupted HDD on your MacBook.
+However, if your drive is totally failing, the best option would be to back up all your data and get a new disk.